buibaogianguyen/buibaogianguyen/README.md

 <h1>Hi, I'm Nguyen</h1>

-I’m currently working on **NeuroMap**, a real-time visualization tool for people starting machine learning. 🚀
+I’m currently working on an eye-disease AI model, along with UCF's AIM Research Lab. 🚀

 I’m currently learning **Computer Vision/Deep Learning and applications in Human Interaction and Detection as well as PostgreSQL**. 🤖